alpinebuster/as-docs/content/docs/url-parameters.md

 **Parameters**: `loadtype`, `loadname`, `loaddata`

-You can create a link to open a specific model in Blockbench, using a combination of these parameters:
+You can create a link to open a specific model in AS, using a combination of these parameters:

 * `loadtype` (enum): How to load the provided data
   * `json`: Load the data as JSON